New Book Saves Medical Practices From Government Fines And Penalties

 “We want to ensure your employees embrace compliance and security,” says Shane Serrant, Managing Partner for Alternative Systems.
 “Any company that holds health information should create a compliance culture in their workplace immediately.
 This alone can save your company from painful financial settlements and penalties.”

-This book is going to reveal to you exactly how to make sure your medical practice is fully compliant with HIPAA standards, and if it isn't…
+This book is going to reveal exactly how to make sure a medical practice is fully compliant with HIPAA standards, and if it isn’t…

-You'll also learn exactly what you can put in place immediately to prevent those things from crippling your organization.
-For more information about Compliance Made Easy...What The Top Cyber Security Specialists Do To Accelerate HIPAA Compliance, or to purchase copies of the book, please visit myHIPAAbook.com or contact Alternative Systems at 240-816-3312.
+One will also learn exactly what to put in place immediately to prevent those things from crippling your organization.
+For more information about Compliance Made Easy...What The Top Cyber Security Specialists Do To Accelerate HIPAA Compliance, or to purchase copies of the book, please visit myHIPAAbook.com or contact Alternative Systems at 240-816-3430.

 About the Author